Your Guide to Planning, Planting, and Growing Hyacinths

 Planting Tips: In home gardens, hyacinths look best when planted in informal groupings of 5 to 9 bulbs.
 For a natural effect, avoid straight lines and single rows.

-For a colorful and delightfully fragrant front porch or patio, fill your containers with hyacinth bulbs in the fall, after you remove your summer-season annuals.
+Fill decorative containers with hyacinth bulbs in the fall, after you remove summer-season annuals.
 In growing zones 6 and colder, you'll need to protect the bulbs from freezing by storing the containers in an unheated garage or cold basement.
 Learn more here: How to Grow Spring Bulbs in Containers.

-Hyacinth bulbs need a cooling period in order to bloom properly.
-This means the bulbs must be exposed to temperatures of 40-45°F for at least 12-14 weeks.
+Hyacinth bulbs need a winter cooling period in order to bloom properly.
+The bulbs must be exposed to temperatures of 40-45°F for at least 12-14 weeks.
 If temperatures in your area do not get this cold, you’ll need to pre-chill the bulbs in a refrigerator before planting them outdoors.
 To learn more, read How to Grow Spring Bulbs in Warm Climates.

 Hyacinth bulbs can also be grown for indoor enjoyment.
 Pot the bulbs in fall and chill them at 40-45°F for the recommended 12-14 weeks (longer is fine).
 When you're ready for spring, bring the pots out into a warm, sunny room and watch them bloom.
 Learn more in this article: How to Force Hyacinth Bulbs.